the-art-of-dev/tortue-js/README.md

 ---

-Tortue is set of tools that provides following actions:
+Tortue is a set of tools that provides the following actions:

 - Load configuration
 - Load shells